6 Simple Steps in Making Liquid Soap with Fragrance Oils (Hand Soap & Body Wash)

 3. Add Colour (Optional)

-⚠️ Staining Warning: Bright or dark dyes may stain porous tubs or cloths.
-Use caution with deep colours and test on surfaces.
+⚠️ Bright or dark dyes may stain porous tubs or cloths—test first.

 4. Mix and Rest

-Stir slowly for 5–10 minutes to fully incorporate scent and colour.
-Avoid vigorous mixing to prevent air bubbles.
+- Stir slowly until the scent and colour are fully incorporated, avoiding vigorous mixing to prevent air bubbles.

 6. Bottle & Label

-Label with ingredients, batch date, and scent name
+- Label with batch date, scent name, ingredients

-Include usage tips and allergen disclaimers if selling
+- Include usage and allergen disclaimers if selling

 Here are some common issues you might run into while making your liquid soap—and how to fix them: